top of page

 Feb 18, 20252 min read

-Eye Movement Desensitization and Reprocessing (EMDR) is a powerful therapy used to process and heal from trauma, anxiety, and distressing memories.
+Eye Movement Desensitization and Reprocessing (EMDR) is a trauma therapy that helps the nervous system process distressing memories, anxiety, and past experiences that still feel unresolved.
 While traditional EMDR is conducted with a trained therapist, many people wonder if they can do EMDR at home or practice parts of EMDR on their own.
-Many people who look for self-EMDR are trying to heal without being retraumatized by authority or pressure.
-The answer is both yes and no. Self-EMDR can be beneficial in certain ways,
+Many people who look for self-EMDR are trying to heal without feeling overwhelmed, pressured, or retraumatized by authority or rigid treatme

 Rachel Hansen